How to Add Notification for Your Website (Updated)

 Running the Notification

-function notifyMe( title, options ) { // Check if the browser supports notifications if ( ! ( 'Notification' in window ) ) { $( '.support, .no-permission, .notify-click' ).hide(); return; } $( '.no-support' ).hide(); // Check whether notification permissions have already been granted. if (Notification.permission === "granted") { $( '.no-permission' ).hide(); var notification = new Notification( title, options ); } // Otherwise, we need to ask the user for permission. else if (Notification.permission !== "denied") { Notification.requestPermission().then(function ( permission ) { if (permission === "granted") { $( '.no-permission' ).hide(); var notification = new Notification( title, options ); } }); } }
+function notifyMe(title, options) { // Check if the browser supports notifications if (!('Notification' in window)) { $('.support, .no-permission, .notify-click').hide(); return; } $('.no-support').hide(); // Check whether notification permissions have already been granted. if (Notification.permission === "granted") { $('.no-permission').hide(); var notification = new Notification(title, options); } // Otherwise, we need to ask the user for permission. else if (Notification.permission !== "denied") { Notification.requestPermission().then(function (permission) { if (permission === "granted") { $('.no-permission').hide(); var notification = new Notification(title, options); } }); } }

-to wrap the Notification
+that wraps the Notification

 and options